 - by utilising an ‘unsubscribe’ facility on a communication we send to you.

-If you contact us and opt out of receiving further communications from us we will take steps to ensure you do not receive any such further information from us in future.
-Recipients of our newsletters and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.
+If you opt out of receiving further communications from us, we will take steps to ensure you do not receive any such further information from us in future.
+Recipients of our news alerts and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.

 For the avoidance of doubt, whilst we may receive and disclose Personal Information from or to other members of the IPH Group, each IPH Service Firm (and where applicable its related Alliance Firm) maintains separate case management systems and no case related information is shared with another IPH Service Firm, except where such IPH Service Firm is formally engaged to provide professional IP services for the client, including as a foreign associate.

-We may also be required to disclose Personal Information to certain third parties that may include:
+We may be required to disclose your Personal Information to certain third parties that may include: